Stock market today: Asian benchmarks are mixed as Tokyo sips on strong yen

 A strong yen is a plus for Japan’s purchases but hurts the nation’s giant exporters like Toyota Motor Corp., by eroding the value of overseas profits.

-In currency trading, the U.S. dollar fell to 149.61 Japanese yen from 149.92 yen.
-The euro cost $1.0831, little changed from $1.0830.
+In currency trading, the U.S. dollar rose to 150.21 Japanese yen from 149.92 yen.
+The euro cost $1.0815, little changed from $1.0830.
 The dollar had been trading at 160-yen levels several weeks ago.
 But that reversed course as anticipation grew for a Bank of Japan rate cut, which came Wednesday.

 Analysts said indications from the Federal Reserve were that rate cuts were coming.